Facebook to join Russell 3000 index

 | NEW YORK

 Facebook will be the largest addition to the index in market capitalization.
 The social network giant made a market debut in May.
-Among other IPO additions to the Russell 3000 are software maker Splunk Inc and financial services provider EverBank Financial Corp.
+Among other IPO additions to the Russell 3000 are software maker Splunk Inc (SPLK.O) and financial services provider EverBank Financial Corp (EVER.N).

-Apple, with market capitalization of $540.2 billion, is expected to replace ExxonMobil with $367.7 billion market cap, as the largest company in the Russell 3000, Russell Investments said.
+Apple (AAPL.O), with market capitalization of $540.2 billion, is expected to replace ExxonMobil (XOM.N) with $367.7 billion market cap, as the largest company in the Russell 3000, Russell Investments said.
 Apple grew its market capitalization by 68 percent in the last year.

 The combined capitalization of stocks in the Russell 3000, which reflects about 98 percent of the investable U.S. equity universe, will decrease from $16.7 trillion at May 31, 2011 to $15.8 trillion as of May 31, 2012.
 Similarly, the median market capitalization will decrease from $1.04 billion to $910 million.